raj200124/CI/README.md

 4. Nginx installed on the server.
 5. SSH access to the remote server.

+## Setting Secrets
+To use this workflow, you need to set the following secrets in your GitHub repository:

+- HOST: The hostname or IP address of your remote server.
+- USER: The SSH username for accessing the remote server.
+- DEPLOY_KEY: The SSH private key for authentication when deploying to the remote server.
+- Other ENV variables.

 ## Workflow Setup

 To set up the CI/CD workflow for your React.js application, follow these steps: